italomp/Spring-Boot-RESTful-API/README.md

 # API-RESTful-using-spring-boot
 This CRUD API uses spring boot, JPA/Hibernate, H2 Database and REST principles.
-It has 4 routes and a exception handler <br>
-general for to handle the exceptions thrown by the @Controllers and return custom error messages. <br>
+It has 4 routes and a exception handler general for to handle the exceptions thrown by the @Controllers and return custom error messages. <br>
 <br>